My general research interest lies in the development of algorithms and techniques for effective and efficient

 indexes.
 My approach to this problem is with a systematic viewpoint to provide core primitives for network

 forensics, from traffic capturing, indexing, and recording to future accessing.

-- Donghwoon Kwon, Hyunjoo Kim, Jinoh Kim, Sang C. Suh, Ikkyun Kim, Kuinam J. Kim, "A Survey of Deep Learning-based Network Anomaly Detection," Accepted for Cluster Computing Journal, Springer
+- Donghwoon Kwon, Hyunjoo Kim, Jinoh Kim, Sang C. Suh, Ikkyun Kim, Kuinam J. Kim, "A Survey of Deep Learning-based Network Anomaly Detection," Cluster Computing Journal, Springer, pp. 1-13, 2017

 - Jinoh Kim and Alex Sim, "A New Approach to Online, Multivariate Network Traffic Analysis, The 2nd Workshop on Network Security Analytics and Automation (Workshop program for IEEE ICCCN 2017),